 - Evaluate grades.
 Are you doing as well as you planned?

 - What are you doing in your extra-curricular activities?
-Are you making an impact even though you are most likely learning online?
+How are you making an impact?

-- With so many colleges remaining test-optional or test blind next year, what makes the most sense for you for standardized testing?
+- With so many colleges becoming standardized test-optional, what makes the most sense for you for SAT/ACT testing?

 - Create application accounts if you have not done so

 - Common App., Coalition App and school-specific applications